 Selected books include Sacrifice by Laurence Bourgeouis, published by La tête à Versa: France in 2021.
 Keeper of the Hearth by Odette England, Schilt Publishing, 2020.
 Le Magiciennes de la Terre: L’art et la Nature au Feminin by Virginie Luc published by Les Editions Ulmer Paris.
 Matter and Desire published by Chelsea Green, Vermont USA.
 Arboreal: A Collection of New Woodland Writing, published by Little Toller Books, with images and cover by Davies.

-Her work is held in private collections in the UK, the US, Central and Eastern Europe, South Korea, Russia and The United Arab Emirates.
-WUD: Four Fictional Walks in the Woods has been added to the collections of the National Art Library at the V and A Museum in London, The Library Project Bookshop, the Glasgow School of Art Libruary, and is stocked in Foyles London.
+WUD: Four Fictional Walks in the Woods has been added to the collections of the National Art Library at the Victoria and Albert Museum in London, The Library Project Bookshop, Dublin, The Glasgow School of Art Library, and is stocked in Foyles London and by Tangerine Press.

 She is an associate artist for Demain, La Foret (Tomorrow, the Forest) – a major tree planting project in Loire, France, and Philropy Philanthropy Card – supporting The Carpathia European Wilderness Reserve in Romania.

 Davies’ work is held in private collections worldwide.